benderlidze/bbw/_wallets/trezor.md

 permalink: "/wallets/trezor/"
 seotitle: "TREZOR Review: 5 Things to Know Before Buying"
 title: "TREZOR"
-desc: TREZOR launched in August 2014 as the first Bitcoin hardware wallet, offering simple and secure cold storage and offline transaction signing.
+desc: Secure, or not?
+What you NEED to know about the TREZOR hardware wallet before you buy it.
 wallet: trezor
 cat: hardware
 thumb: trezor.png